Sponsored Link •

 Bill Venners: What is the benefit of blocks?

 Yukihiro Matsumoto: Basically, blocks are designed for loop abstraction.
 The most basic usage of blocks is to let you define your own way for iterating over the items.

-backwards from the end to the beginning?
-In C, you have to set up four things: an index, a
+the end to the beginning?
+In C, you have to set up four things:

-loop logic inside the method or function.
-So for example by calling
+the loop logic inside the method or function.
+So for example by

 Bill Venners: I just pass in a block that's going to do whatever I want to do with each element, and it's up to the list to know how to go backwards.
 In other words, I pass as a block whatever code I would have put inside the for loop in C.